 I am giving a ballpark time estimate of 25 minutes roasting time, but it will depend on the size and cut of carrots you use.
 And also on your texture preference.
 We like our roasted vegetables rather soft, while others prefer a little more bite or crunch.

 After roasting, drizzle with pesto as the finishing touch.
-You can use any pesto you have or prefer, but I – very fittingly for a glazed carrots recipe – used this carrot top pesto.
+You can use any pesto you have or prefer, but I - very fittingly for a glazed carrots recipe - used this carrot top pesto.
+This vegan pesto would also be delicious.

 Serve these as carrot side dish for any meal you want.
 They are also great as warm or cold salad toppers.